IvanLudvig/IvanLudvig.github.io/_posts/2024-05-03-k-means-webgpu.md

 ```

 ### Compute Shaders
-The assignment phase is ran for each point, indexed by the invocation id.
+The assignment phase is run for each point, indexed by the invocation id.
 We iterate over the centroids and find the closest one, updating the value in `clusters`.
 Read only buffers from `@group(0)` are used where possible.
 ```rust
 @group(0) @binding(0) var<storage> points: array<f32>;
 @group(0) @binding(1) var<storage> centroids: array<f32>;